grannycart/bibliography/Long Entries.md

 % * Page 796: He once called her his basil plant; and when she asked for an explanation, said that basil was a plant which had flourished wonderfully on a murdered man's brains.

-@book{holldobler1990ants,
-  title={The ants},
-  author={H{\"o}lldobler, Bert and Wilson, Edward O and others},
-  year={1990},
-  publisher={Harvard University Press},
-  comment={The classic in-depth look at the lives of ants},
-  category={Long entires, Science, ants},
-}
-% Cartoon: The Ants is hard to read.
-How to read The Ants?
-In bed with your knees up and the book resting on your raised lap.
-% Page 1: In 1979 an ant colony was found in Japan with more than 300 million workers and 1 million queens in 47,000 interconnected nests over nearly 3 square kilometers.
-% Page 2: The Ants of the Amazon rain forest are responsible for much of the formic acid in the atmosphere over the rain forest.
-% Plate 1: the sole example of the missing link ant between wasps and ants.
-Would make a good record cover.
-% If you see the whole colony as the organism, rather than the individual, then the males are nothing more than winged penises.
-Page 150: the males are active during their mating flight hour, but do nothing else but groom themselves, solicit food from the female workers, and walk sluggishly around the nest.
-% Page 178: a common Japanese ant species has eliminated the queen caste entirely, and the colony reproduced parthenogenically.
-They are essentially asexual.
-% Page 178: "It can be said that a principal different between human beings and ants is that whereas we send out young men to war, they send their old ladies"
-% Page 180: kin selection --- this theory of how altruistic behavior evolved in ants jibes with Darwinian evolution.
-There is some sense implied that it must apply at some level to humans too.
-But whereas in ants it can be codified and literally formulated, in humans it seems like it must be far more complex, if it exists.
-I'm sure there's further reading on it somewhere.
-% Page 184: prediction of a 3:1 ratio of energy investment in queens as opposed to males during the production of reproductives. "a rare instance of quantitative prediction in evolutionary biology."
-This is because ants have a reproductive system where only half the genetic material is passed on to males, and all genetic material is passed on to females.
-This is also why females end up being workers.
-While this supports kin selection theory in ants, humans pass all their genetic material on to both males and females so kin selection is not nearly so straightforward.
-% Page 185: eusociality: the "highest" form of social interaction.
-To be classified as eusocial, an animal has to exhibit three characteristics: brood care, overlap of at least two generations, division of group into reproductive and sterile castes.
-Later, in the mid-2000s, Wilson would claim that human beings are eusocial, and that is what led to our dominance.
-% Page 216: Unicolonial ants (a colony with many queens, each in their own nest) totally dominate their environment and become the largest of ant colonies.
-Typically they wipe out nearly all the other ant species in the area.
-(Also see graphic on page 215 of nest sites and the networks between them that looks uncannily like a map of cities in a country and the networks between them.)
-% Page 223: who is in charge queens or workers?
-There is a lot of control of queens by using chemicals that stimulate the workers to do things for her and the colony.
-However its not clear-cut domination, the workers express choices about which queen will be the primary queen in many species.
-% Page 224: in certain species the queen feeds exclusively on the blood of her growing larvae, by slitting their skin and drinking the pooling liquid.
-Page 246: ants are so sensitive to their pheromones that one milligram of the trail pheromone substance (about what is in a colony) would be enough to lead a trail of ants three times around the world.
-Page 250: the dance of the honeybee explained.
-It's pretty straightforward actually, the bee dances in a direction that indicates a direction to fly for food, and then for a distance to show how far to fly.
-This is 'ritualization' where flying movements were evolutionarily adapted to a secondary communication signal.
-Page 256: some ants have a stridulation/scraping organ that allows them to produce a 'chirp,' characterized as the shortest unitary rhythm element distinguishable by the human ear.
-Page 257: generally ants can't hear sounds transmitted through the air, rather the stridulations are heard through the ground or nest material.
-The chirps are often used by ants who are trapped by a cave-in or some other thing, to summon help to dig them out.

 @book{shirer2011rise,
   title={The Rise and Fall of the Third Reich},